This blog has been updated since originally published to incorporate the latest JCQ guidance.

-The requirements relate to all GCSE, AS and A Level controlled assessments, coursework, non-exam assessments and the Project qualifications.
-It includes the Art and Design timed exams and the A Level Sciences and GCSE (9-1) English endorsements.
+The requirements relate to AS and A Levels, Cambridge Nationals, Entry Level, GCSEs and the Project qualifications.
+This includes the Art and Design timed exams and the A Level Sciences and GCSE (9-1) English endorsements.
 Whilst not a requirement, you can extend this service to other qualifications.

 Teachers should issue marks only to their students.
 Do not issue a grade or what you think their grade would be.
 It’s good practice to let students know their centre marks could change after an internal review and also after external moderation.
 (A candidate consent form could help you with this.)